Official Membership Process

 Each title has different equipment requirements.
 Please ensure that your technology is capable of smoothly running the title you have chosen.

 A Technical Help Guide can be found here, should you need to reference it.
 The IAHSEA is doing our best to keep this as up to date as we can, however, the most up to date information can be best found on the developer website for each game.

 Step 8: Before the season begins, find a team on IAHSEA Slack that is willing to run a scrimmage match with you, using the official rules.
 Practice both setting up a match and joining a match.
 This is to ensure a complete understanding of the rules, check for any technical difficulties, and ensure you can navigate the system.

 Step 9: One month before the season starts, you will receive the schedule for the season.
 Go through the schedule and find any and all conflicts you might have with the published schedule.
 Contact the DEC of any teams where a conflict lives and change the scheduled match time.
 Once the season begins, you may not change any scheduled matches.
 If you are contacted by another DEC about a schedule change before the start of the season, you must work with them to reschedule the match to a time when both teams can compete.
 Matches are played in accordance to the following schedule:

 Smash Varsity Crews on Thursdays at 4 pm

 Overwatch JV on Thursdays at 4pm

-Rainbow 6 Siege Varsity on Tuesdays at 4 pm
+Rainbow 6 Siege on Mondays at 4 pm

 Rocket League Varsity on Thursdays at 4 pm